-Bala Chaturdashi often called Bala Cha: re is one trivial event but it has an essential place in our lives.
+Bala Chaturdashi, often called Bala Cha: re is one trivial event but it has an essential place in our lives.
 It is also called the day of sowing Satbij.
-In the Nepalese term, it is pronounced as Satbij charne din where some seven kinds of grains are mixed and sowed to the jungles of Sleshmantak.
+In the Nepalese term, it is pronounced as Satbij charne din, where the seven kinds of grains are mixed and sowed to the jungles of Sleshmantak.

 Sleshmantak Ban or the jungle is contemplated as one of the holiest jungles of Nepal, which lies nearby in the complex of the temple of Pasupatinath.
 There is even an interesting story related to the beginning of this kind of liveliness, which is explained in the following topic.

-The difference between this ausi is that it doesn’t consider one specific member of the family to be rescued in heaven as in the other two major aausi.
+The only difference between that this day contain is that it doesn’t consider one specific member of the family to be rescued in heaven as in the other two major aausi.
+Instead, they all prayed for the proper departure of all the restless souls to heaven.

 The Bala Chaturdashi generally lies on the month of Mangsir i.e, the starting of the winter season in Nepal.
 To participate in this ceremony or the event of sowing satbij, one must bathe on the Bagmati river early in the morning.
 Only after one would be qualified to sow seeds.